WildMeOrg/houston/CONTRIBUTING.md

   invoke app.db.history  # Check that the history matches invoke app.db.heads  # Ensure that there is only one head
   ```

-* **Ensure that the PR is properly tested**
+### Testing
-  * We require new feature code to be tested via Python tests and simulated REST API tests.
+Feature code is tested via Python tests and simulated REST API tests.
 We use PyTest  to ensure that your code is working cohesively and that any new functionality is exercised.
-  * We require new feature code to also be fully compatible with a containerized runtime environment like Docker.
+Feature code to also be fully compatible with a containerized runtime environment like Docker.
   ```
   pytest
   ```

-* **Ensure that the PR is properly covered**
+### Test coverage
-  * We require new feature code to be tested (previous item) and that the percentage of the code covered by tests does not decrease.
+New feature code should have automated tests, and the percentage of the code covered by tests does not decrease with the addition of new features.
 We use PyTest Coverage and CodeCov.io to ensure that your code is being properly covered by new tests.
-  * To export a HTML report of the current coverage statistics, run the following:
+To export a HTML report of the current coverage statistics, run the following:
   ```
   pytest -s -v --cov=./ --cov-report=html open _coverage/html/index.html
   ```

-* **Ensure that the PR is properly sanitized**
+### Large file sanitation
-  * We require the PR to not include large files (images, database files, etc) without using [GitHub Large File Store (LFS)](https://git-lfs.github.com).
+PRs should not include large files (images, database files, etc) without using [GitHub Large File Store (LFS)](https://git-lfs.github.com).
   ```
   git lfs install
   git lfs track "*.png"